Ventient Energy A'Chruach Wind Farm Community Fund

 The current panel:

-- Dunadd (Barbara Halliday, Sue Maclean, Morag Goodfellow)
+- Dunadd (Barbara Halliday, Sue Maclean, Doris Linstead)

-- West Loch Fyne (Fred Bruce, Jan Williams, Leonard McNeill)
+- West Loch Fyne (Fred Bruce, Jan Williams, John Hall)

-The Panel meets twice each year, in May and November.
+The Panel meets three times each year, in March, June and October.
 Minutes of the latest Panel meetings are available on request from the Community Funds Coordinator.
 Contact details can be found below.

 Community Councils and microgrants information: